lightbend/config/HOCON.md

 Note that at present, if `url()`/`file()`/`classpath()` are specified, the included items are NOT interpreted relative to the including items.
-Relative-to-including-file paths only work with the heuristic `include "foo.conf"`.
+Relative-to-including-file paths work with the heuristic `include "foo.conf"` and with `glob()` (only if it's used from the file).
 This may change in the future.

 ### Conversion of numerically-indexed objects to arrays